LabKey/ontologyManagement/README.md

 * `nci:P325` - NCI specific property to describe the Chemical_Formula.
 * `nci:P90` - NCI specific property to describe a synonym for the concept.

-### 2. Edit Labkey Alignment
+### 2. Edit LabKey Alignment

 To integrate concepts describe according different ontologies, an ontology alignment table is available.
-The table aims to align the external ontologies with the Labkey concepts.
+The table aims to align the external ontologies with the LabKey concepts.

 To access the Alignment table, please select an existing ontology and click on `Edit Alignment` button.

 ![Edit Alignment](media/EditAlignment.JPG)

-In this moment, some Labkey concepts are define in this module:
+In this moment, some LabKey concepts are define in this module:

 | Concept | Description | Usage |
 |-----------|-------------|-------------|